fDero/Verse/README.md

 ```

 ### Installation via PACMAN
-If you want to install Verse with **apt**, you can just run the following command in your shell.
-As a reminder, keep in mind that **apt**
+If you want to install Verse with **pacman**, you can just run the following command in your shell.
+As a reminder, keep in mind that **pacman**
 is the default package-manager of Arch linux.
 ```bash
 >> pacman -i verse